Katara Cultural Village: Overview

-The complex comprises an open amphitheater, an opera house, a multi-purpose cinema, a multi-purpose conference hall, a beach (named Katara Beach), and a souq.
 A museum showcasing the country's maritime heritage was opened in November 2015.
-It is also site of AlBahie Auction House.
-It includes a 38000 m2 open-air shopping mall equipped with outdoor air conditioning, named 21 High st ("Katara Plaza" during development).
+It is also the site of Al Bahie Auction House.
+It includes a 38000 m2 open-air shopping mall equipped with outdoor air conditioning, named 21 High St ("Katara Plaza" during development).
+The complex is host to a variety of different exhibitions, festivals, workshops, lectures, concerts and religious activities.